jmhutchison/QGIS-Training-Manual/basic_map/symbology.rst

 * Investigate the various options available to you, and choose a symbol layer type other than the default :guilabel:`Simple Marker`.
-* If in doubt, use an :guilabel:`Ellipse Marker`.
-* Choose a white outline and black fill, with a :guilabel:`symbol width` of :kbd:`2,00` and :guilabel:`symbol height` of :kbd:`4,00`.

 Line symbol layer types ...............................................................................

 To see the various options available for line data:

-* Change the symbol layer type for the :guilabel:`street` layer's topmost symbol layer:
+* Change the symbol layer type for the :guilabel:`street` layer's "residential" layer:

 .. image:: ../_static/symbology/030.png
    :align: center